World full of examples on fast-tracking of citizenship: Jaishankar on CAA criticism | Politics

 - India

-During an interaction at the India Today Conclave 2024, he also responded to questions on an Indian national, facing charges in a murder-for-hire plot to kill a Khalistani separatist on American soil and US Ambassador Eric Garcetti's remarks a day earlier on its impact on US-India ties.
+During an interaction at the India Today Conclave 2024 on Saturday, he also responded to questions on an Indian national, facing charges in a murder-for-hire plot to kill a Khalistani separatist on American soil and US Ambassador Eric Garcetti's remarks a day earlier on its impact on US-India ties.

 ''You keep using India and Canada seamlessly, I would draw a line there, for a variety of reasons.
 Most notably that all said and done, American politics has not given that kind of space to violent extremist views and activities which Canada has done.
 So, I don't think it's fair to the US, to lump them together.
 I would distinguish between the two,'' Jaishankar said.